-Start: scale up the value to raise the interval’s starting point.
+Start: scales up the value to raise the interval’s starting point.
 The higher this value, the more average energy (sound) is required to be classified as non-silence.
 You should increase this value if your recording exhibits significant background noise.

-End: scale up the value to raise the interval’s end point.
+End: scales up the value to raise the interval’s end point.
 The higher you set this value, the more average energy (sound) is required to be classified as non-silence.
 Please make sure that this value does not fall below the value of the starting point.

-Step: defines the rate by which the interval will be scanned regarding the present value of average energy.
+Step: defines the rate, by which the interval will be scanned, regarding the present value of average energy.
 The lower the steps, the more frequently the interval will be scanned for sound.

 Minimum Pause Length: defines the minimum duration of silence to be annotated as a pause.